DevExpress-Examples/maui-data-grid/CS/DataGridExample/Readme.md

 ```

 ### Enable Drag-and-Drop
 The DataGridView supports drag-and-drop operations and allows users to reorder rows.
-Users should touch and hold a data row and then drag and drop the row to another position.
+Users should touch and hold a data row, and then drag and drop the row to another position.

 To enable drag-and-drop operations, set the [AllowDragDropRows](http://docs.devexpress.com/MAUI/DevExpress.Maui.DataGrid.DataGridView.AllowDragDropRows) property to **True**.
 ```xaml